Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

     process.exit(0);
 });
 ```
-Then, in your `sendcloud.dev-config.ts` add
+Then, in your `vendure-config.ts` add
 ```js
         AdminUiPlugin.init({
             port: 3002,